Gamer08YT/UniFi-Softphone/README.md

 But you can use the Softphone over HTTP, since it is just a WebRTC Client and don't send any Traffic/Authorization Data to the Webserver wich is hosted on.

-I created an example Website for this purpose: http://softphone.byte-store.de/
+[//]: # (I created an example Website for this purpose: http://softphone.byte-store.de/)

 ### Account Setup: